 LessonWithYou are LIVE lessons that happen every week, not pre-recorded video interactions that you send back and forth with a teacher (which is the case with Singdaptive).

 Anyone that learns best by having a human teacher help you along the way will love LessonWithYou.
 It’s the best choice for learning how to sing better with a personalized vocal coach.
 If you lack discipline in practicing or get overwhelmed with large video lesson libraries, this is a good option for you.

 It’s a much more personalized and hand-held approach than the other lesson options we’ve gone through in this buyer’s guide.
 If you’ve been looking for a vocal coach and prefer doing lessons in the privacy/comfort of your own home, LessonWithYou will be a good choice.

 Who Shouldn’t Use It?

-There aren’t many people whose singing wouldn’t benefit from the way Singdaptive works.
+There aren’t many people whose singing wouldn’t benefit from a personal vocal coach.
 But if you’re someone who is a very independent learner and doesn’t necessarily want the commitment involved with personalized coaching for your singing, you may want to steer clear.

 BEST FOR: ALL SINGERS WHO NEED A STRUCTURED WAY TO IMPROVE THEIR PITCH OR WANT TO EXTEND THEIR VOCAL RANGE